 Educate tenants on looking after the property while they are away

-Christmas and New Year’s may be the peak season for overseas holidays or extended road trips.
+Christmas and New Year’s is usually the peak season for overseas holidays or extended road trips.
 It is also prime time for burglaries and other property nightmares that happen when a house is left unattended.

 Create a home security checklist for your tenants so they can take pre-emptive measures to prepare their properties for when it will be unoccupied.
 To make life easier for you, we’ve listed a few key tasks to include in the home security checklist (you can even use it for yourself):